-Darren Greenblatt has sketched fashion collections since he was a child growing up in Bucks County, Pennsylvania.
+Creating art is nothing new for Darren.
+He has sketched fashion collections since he was a child growing up in Bucks County, Pennsylvania.
 He moved to NYC to attend The Fashion Institute of Technology where he graduated after winning the prestigious Critics’ Choice Award.

 As a reaction to the 2009 recession, Darren trusted his instincts and pursued a life-long goal to create an accessible food business.
-It was Darren's passion for cooking, entertaining and experience design, coupled with his entrepreneurial spirit that lead him to start Donna Bell’s Bake Shop in 2009 as a mobile food truck business.
-From that success, he opened a brick and mortar shop in the heart of NYC’s Hell’s Kitchen (2011) and co-wrote the New York Times best selling cook and story book, Donna Bell’s Bake Shop; Recipes and Stories of Family, Friends and Food (Simon and Schuster, 2015).
+It was Darren's passion for cooking, entertaining and experience design, coupled with his entrepreneurial spirit lead him to start Donna Bell’s Bake Shop in 2009 as a mobile food truck business.
+From that success, along with two friends, he opened a brick and mortar bake shop in the heart of NYC’s Hell’s Kitchen (2011) and co-wrote the New York Times best seller, Donna Bell’s Bake Shop; Recipes and Stories of Family, Friends and Food (Simon and Schuster, 2015).
 Darren launched Princeton Creative Services, in 2017, a full service agency dedicated to the life-enhancing power of good design.
 The simple goal is to make lives and spaces more beautiful.

+Darren has been featured in Vogue, Harper’s Bazaar, Allure, People and Women’s Wear Daily, and his designs have been sold at Bloomingdales, Bergdorf Goodman, Saks Fifth Avenue and Jeffrey New York.
+He has appeared on The Apprentice, The Today Show, The View, Rachael Ray and CNN.
 Darren’s first interior design project was his own NYC apartment, which won Honorable Mention in Metropolitan Home magazine’s esteemed Home Contest (2003) and his family was featured in a Marie Claire article titled "I had a baby with my gay best friends" (2010).
-The article's response lead to a TV appearance on The Nate Berkus Show and then Sony optioned their story and developed a sitcom pilot for NBC based on Darren's family story.
-Darren and his family relocated to Princeton, New Jersey in 2015.
+The article's response led to a TV appearance on The Nate Berkus Show and then Sony optioned their story and developed a sitcom pilot for NBC based on Darren's family story.